aleksati/hardanger-fiddle-performance-analysis/README.md

 -->

 * Converts all the necessary .csv peformance data into JSON format.
-	* Sidenote - the dictionaries provide the opportunity for interesting further music analysis, as shown in the jupyter notebook files in "src -> code -> python".
+	* Sidenote - these dictionaries provide the opportunity for interesting further music analysis, as shown in the jupyter notebook files in "src -> code -> python".

-* We use the the JSON information (and it's ratios) to "recreate" the performance in our score along with beat markers.
+* The JSON information (note-& beat level ratios) is then used to "recreate" the performance and beat markers as a score representation (mix between piano roll and score).

-* We dynamically change the beat lengths and onsets via click and drag.
+* We can dynamically change the beat lengths and onsets via simple click and drag.
 The score is then refreshed and all note relations are scaled accordingly.
 This means that editing the beat's will alter the onset and duration of all notes, but **not** the note ratios.

-### Some notes

-* The note ratios are calculated with respects to their associated beat duration.
-* The beat ratios are calculated with respect to their associated bar duration.
-* We cannot drag a beat marker across one of its neighbouring beats.
-This will simply result in the beat markers changing their names and configurations to fit. (a nice little brag to myself here)

-# 2. Timing Evolution of Repeating Structures (Motifs and/or phrases)
+## 2. Timing Evolution of Repeating Structures (Motifs and/or phrases)
 <p align="left">
  <img src="presentation/img/2.jpg" width=auto>
 </p>

-This is an extension of the first tool.
+An integrated extension of the first tool.

-* We import a specific text file listing all the repeating harmonic patterns of the performance.
+* We import a specific text file listing all the repeating motifs (phrases/harmonic patterns) of the performance.
 The list is added to the track JSON.

-* By selecting a bar/measure range, for instance from bar 1 to bar 3, the program will see if your selection corresponds to any of the harmonic patterns.
-If it finds matches it colors ALL instances of the pattern in the performance.
+* By selecting a bar/measure range, for instance from bar-1 to bar-3, the program will see if your selection corresponds to any of the collected harmonic patterns.
+If it finds matches, it colors ALL instances of the pattern in the performance.

-* The main feature of this tool is its capability of plotting the timing patterns (in this case the **beat duration ratios**) of all the found patternm instances in a custom plot (built in jsui).
-We can then investigate how the timing of the repeating patterns evolve over the course of the performance.
+* The main feature of this tool is its capability of plotting the timing patterns (in this case the **beat duration ratios**) of all the found pattern instances in a custom plot (built in jsui).
+We can then investigate how the timing of the recurrin motifs evolve over the course of the performance.
 We can of course also export the plotted data in a smaller, more concise JSON format.

+### Further work suggestions
+* when changing the beat onset and durations, we only do so in one place.
+If the beat being adjusted is part of a repeating motif (harmonic pattern), maybe a good idea would be to make the local change propegate to all instances of the motif.
+So all instances of the repeating motif would be subjected to the same changes.

+* Have one button (feature) that instantly quantizes all the beats in the performance to have equal durations based on the total duration of the performance.
+Then, users could try to "recreate" certian performance pattern by adjuting the beats.

-### Some notes
+### Some closing remarks
+*The note ratios are calculated with respects to their associated beat duration.
-* The plotted info (beat duration ratios of the motifs) does not consider the motif duration as reference.
-Rather, the beat durations are calculated with respect to their associated bar, as brefly mentioned.
+**The beat ratios are calculated with respect to their associated bar duration.

+# Tool nr.3
-# 3. Investigate Musical Properties of Recurring Timing Patterns.
+## 3. Investigate Musical Properties of Recurring Timing Patterns.
 <p align="left">
  <img src="presentation/img/3.2.jpg" width=auto>
 </p>